jaspector

 County permit triggers apply in Bethesda because Bethesda does not run a separate municipal building department.

-Typical processing time is Standard residential building applications typically about 4 weeks to first review comments; some fast-track permits 1 to 2 days..
+Building permit processing times in Bethesda, MD typically run Standard residential building applications typically about 4 weeks to first review comments; some fast-track permits 1 to 2 days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Bethesda, MD.
 The following work is generally exempt: Bathroom caulking; Cabinet installation, repair, or replacement; Driveway work on private property other than apron work; Repair or replacement of receptacles in the same location; Fence repair or replacement in the same location and height where the original fence was permitted; Floor coverings; Gutters and downspouts; Patios; Prefabricated pools less than 18 inches deep; Private walkways; Retaining walls not over 48 inches measured from bottom of footing to top of wall, unless supporting a surcharge; Retractable awnings and canopies; Roof covering only; Siding; In-kind storm windows; Swings, playground equipment, playhouses, treehouses, and similar structures; Wall repair or painting; Windows and doors where the opening size and net clear opening dimensions do not change; Window screens.
 Note: Bethesda follows Montgomery County's published exempt-work guidance for unincorporated areas.
 Exempt from building permit does not mean exempt from zoning and planning requirements.
+When in doubt, confirm with the local building department before starting work.